 - Panchakajjaya – The Panchakajjaya is a Prasadam unique to the region of Karnataka.
 Several types of Panchakajjaya can be made but the most common one uses Green Gram, Coconut, Jaggery, Sesame, Cardamom, and Ghee.
 This is offered as Naivedyam to the God during the prayers.

-- Bilvarchane – This Archana is performed by offering Bilva leaves to the Linga of the God.
+- Bilvarchane – In this Archana one offers Bilva leaves to the Linga of the God.

 - Chandan Abhishekam – The idol of the Lord is bathed with Chandan or the Sandalwood paste.

-- Bhasmarchane – The Archana is performed by applying “Bhasm” or ash (Vibhuti) to the Linga of Lord Shiva.
+- Bhasmarchane – The Archana takes place by applying “Bhasm” or ash (Vibhuti) to the Linga of Lord Shiva.

 - Navagraha Pooja – The nine Gods representing the nine planets are worshiped for good luck and fortune in one’s life.